cvat-ai/cvat/CONTRIBUTING.md

 -   Reload Visual Studio Code

 -   Select `server: debug` configuration and start it (F5) to run REST server and its workers

--   Select `cvat-ui: chrome` configuration and start it (F5) to run UI server (this server restarts automatically after any changes in the source code)

 You have done!
 Now it is possible to insert breakpoints and debug server and client of the tool.